 Lay the on its back so the handprint is on the table and the turkey is facing up to let the glue dry.
 While our turkey was drying, I used a black Sharpie to make the eyes.

 It took two days to complete this project.

-More ideas for your turkey: You can use the clay to make wings for your turkey.
-Use the black sharpie to write your child’s name and year on your turkey.
-Use the black sharpie to write Happy Thanksgiving on your turkey.
+More ideas for your turkey: You can use clay to make wings for your turkey.
+Use the black Sharpie to write your child’s name and year on your turkey.
+Use the black Sharpie to write Happy Thanksgiving on your turkey.

 Did your turkey come out great?
 Would you like to see a picture of it on kidsplayandcreate.com?
 E-mail pictures to firstname.lastname@example.org.
 Turkey pictures will be uploaded to our site.